Alexander Hamilton: Constitution

-Hamilton's interpretations of the Constitution set forth in The Federalist Papers remain highly influential, as seen in scholarly studies and court decisions.
-Although the Constitution was ambiguous as to the exact balance of power between national and state governments, Hamilton consistently took the side of greater federal power at the expense of the states.
-As secretary of the treasury, he established—against the intense opposition of Secretary of State Jefferson—the country's first de facto central bank.
-Hamilton justified the creation of this bank, and other federal powers, under Congress's constitutional authority to issue currency, regulate interstate commerce, and do anything else that would be "necessary and proper" to enact the provisions of the Constitution.
+Hamilton's interpretations of the Constitution, which are set forth in The Federalist Papers, remain highly influential, and continue to be cited in scholarly studies and court decisions.
+Although the Constitution was ambiguous as to the exact balance of power between national and state governments, Hamilton consistently took the side of greater federal power at the expense of the states, which placed him at odds with Thomas Jefferson and other Founding Fathers.
+Jefferson especially opposed Hamilton's support of a de facto central bank, which Hamilton believed was permissible under Congress's constitutional authority to issue currency, regulate interstate commerce, and do anything else that would be "necessary and proper" to enact the provisions of the Constitution.

-On the other hand, Jefferson took a stricter view of the Constitution.
-Parsing the text carefully, he found no specific authorization for a national bank.
-This controversy was eventually settled in McCulloch v.
-Maryland, which essentially adopted Hamilton's view, granting the federal government broad freedom to select the best means to execute its constitutionally enumerated powers, essentially confirming the doctrine of implied powers.
-Nevertheless, the American Civil War and the Progressive Era demonstrated the sorts of crises and politics Hamilton's administrative republic sought to avoid.
+Jefferson, however, took a differing view.
+Parsing text carefully, Jefferson argued that no specific authorization for the establishment of a national bank existed.
+The controversy between the two was addressed in McCulloch v.
+Maryland, which largely adopted Hamilton's view, granting the federal government broad freedom to select the best means to execute its constitutionally enumerated powers and confirmed the doctrine of implied powers.
+The American Civil War and the Progressive Era, Hamilton's defenders argue, demonstrated the sorts of crises and politics that Hamilton's administrative republic sought to avoid.

-Hamilton's policies have greatly affected the United States government.
-His constitutional interpretation, particularly of the Necessary and Proper Clause, set precedents for federal authority that are still used by the courts and are considered an authority on constitutional interpretation.
-French diplomat Charles Maurice de Talleyrand-Périgord, who spent 1794 in the United States, wrote, "I consider Napoleon, Fox, and Hamilton the three greatest men of our epoch, and if I were forced to decide between the three, I would give without hesitation the first place to Hamilton," adding that Hamilton had intuited the problems of European conservatives.
+Hamilton's policies have proven greatly influential on the development of the U.S. government.
+His constitutional interpretation, particularly of the Necessary and Proper Clause, set precedents for federal authority that are still cited by courts and are considered an authority on constitutional interpretation.
+French diplomat Charles Maurice de Talleyrand-Périgord, who spent 1794 in the United States, wrote, "I consider Napoleon, Fox, and Hamilton the three greatest men of our epoch, and if I were forced to decide between the three, I would give without hesitation the first place to Hamilton," adding that Hamilton understood the problems of European conservatives trying to adapt to a liberalizing world.

-Opinions of Hamilton have run the gamut as both Adams and Jefferson viewed him as unprincipled and dangerously aristocratic.
-Hamilton's reputation was mostly negative in the eras of Jeffersonian democracy and Jacksonian democracy.
-The older Jeffersonian view attacked Hamilton as a centralizer, sometimes to the point of accusations that he advocated monarchy.
-By the Progressive Era, Herbert Croly, Henry Cabot Lodge, and Theodore Roosevelt praised his leadership of a strong government.
-Several Republicans in 19th and 20th centuries entered politics by writing laudatory biographies of Hamilton.
+Both John Adams and Jefferson, however, viewed Hamilton as unprincipled and dangerously aristocratic.
+Hamilton's reputation was mostly negative in the Jeffersonian democracy and Jacksonian democracy eras.
+During the Jeffersonian era, Hamilton was criticized as a centralizer, sometimes to the point of accusing him of being a proponent of monarchy.
+Conversely, during the later Progressive Era, such figures as Herbert Croly, Henry Cabot Lodge, and Theodore Roosevelt praised Hamilton's leadership as a proponent of a strong national government.
+In the 19th and 20th centuries several Republicans wrote laudatory biographies on Hamilton prior to entering politics.